How to Help A Dog With Car Anxiety?

+Dog car anxiety is very common.
 There are a number of reasons your dog might be anxious in the car.
 It could be that the car’s movement makes them nauseous.
-It could be that they only ride in the car when they’re going somewhere like the vet.
+Not only that, but it could be that they only ride in the car when they’re going somewhere like the vet.
 It could be that the sound and vibration of the engine are too much.
 Whatever the reason, a dog’s car anxiety can be overcome with patience and, in some cases, a visit to the vet.

 Every dog breed is different - make sure to be prepared to your dog special preparations.
 In a different blog we have covered many dog breeds to travel on the road with them.
 Read more about the different dog breeds tips to transport them in the car:

 #2 Create Comfort & Safety

 Dogs, like humans, can have comfort items that make them feel more at home and help get rid of stress they may be feeling.
 To make your pup feel more at home in your car, bring some of these comfort items.
 These may include, a dog bed, some favorite toys and a favorite treat.
 Remember, your dog is most likely scared of the car, so you want them to be as comfortable in it as possible.

 When you are hitting the road it is important to be prepared to offer your dog the best comfort and safety.
 Get your dog a special designed dog car seat and secure them with the safety belt to the harness.
 Using a dog car seat you will prevent dog car sickness and you will tackle your dog anxiety.

 A dog booster seat creates a better view to look outside the car.
 Your dog will have the possibilities to take a look at their surroundings.
 You can easily place the travel bed next to the driver, so that you can still cuddle your dog along the way.